pleo-io/spa-tools/config-inject/README.md

 ## Project Setup

+> See the `example` directory for a sample project that uses this package in a recommended way.

 Your SPA project needs to fulfill a few assumptions:

 -   Configuration files as `mjs` modules under a common directory, following `config.{env}.mjs` naming convention.
-Config modules have a `config` name export which is an object containing configuration values.
+Config modules have a `config` named export which is an object containing configuration values.
 The object can be arbitrary nested, but needs to be JSON-serialisable.
--   `config.dev.mjs` exists and contains configuration used during development
+-   `config.dev.mjs` exists and contains configuration used during development.

 Furthermore, we recommend: